-Segall's point regarding the isolation of the worst off can be understood in different ways.
-It could be taken as a psychological claim regarding the welfare of the worst off individual, that she suffers from being the only worst off person.
-Taken this way, the objection misses its target since any effects on the welfare of the person is already taken into account in the diagram and the worst off has the same welfare in both outcomes.
+A further issue is the 'isolation' of the worst-off individual that Segall appeals to in the previous quote.
+This point can be understood in different ways.
+It could be taken as a psychological claim regarding the welfare of the worst-off individual: that she suffers from being the only worst-off person.
+Taken this way, the objection misses its target since any effects on the welfare of the person are already taken into account in figure 1 and the worst-off has the same welfare in both outcomes.

-More interestingly, Segall hints at the putative badness of the isolation of a single worse off individual in a society in the quote above.
-This might be a further aspect to take into account when we rank A and Z with respect to egalitarian concerns.
-(Mosquera 2017a) has a more developed proposal that also takes account of this intuition.
+More interestingly, Segall hints at the putative badness of the isolation of a single worse off individual in a society, in the quote above.
+This can be a further aspect to take into account when we rank A and Z with respect to egalitarian concerns.
+Mosquera (2017a) has a more developed proposal that also takes account of this intuition.
 Her idea is that the way in which relations of inequality are distributed should also matter when accounting for the egalitarian value of a population.
-It is for example pro tanto worse if the inequalities are concentrated on a single individual rather than on many individuals.
-Mosquera refers to this as "Distribution-Sensitive Pairwise Egalitarianism".
+It is for example pro tanto worse if the inequalities are concentrated on a single worse off individual rather than on many worse off individuals.
+Mosquera refers to this as 'Distribution-sensitive pairwise egalitarianism'.
 Going back to the case with A and Z, there are more relations of inequality concentrated on the worse off individual in Z, as compared to A. In this respect, Z is worse than A.

 However, the question is what weight should be assigned to those considerations as compared to other egalitarian considerations.
 Mosquera doesn't commit to any particular weighing and would not claim that her account implies that Z is worse than A, taking into account all the relevant egalitarian concerns.
-It is indeed possible for an egalitarian to assign such an extremely high weight to the putative badness of the 'isolation' of a single worse-off individual in a society, such that the ranking of A and Z in respect to egalitarian concerns would be reversed as compared to the ranking provided by Positive Egalitarianism and Gini.
-But it is hard to find a convincing argument for such a radical view, and very few people would be attracted to such a view, we surmise.
+It is indeed possible for an egalitarian to assign such an extremely high weight to the putative badness of the 'isolation' of a single worse-off individual in a society, such that the ranking of A and Z in respect to egalitarian concerns would be reversed as compared to the ranking provided by positive egalitarianism and Gini.
+But it is hard to find a convincing argument for such a radical view, we surmise.

 To sum up, we think that Segall's ranking of A and Z is partly based on an equivocation of inequality and egalitarian concerns.
-Furthermore, it overlooks the great number of the equal relations in Z as compared to the small number of unequal relations.
-It is this difference that makes it intuitively attractive to rank Z as better than A in respect to egalitarian concerns and along the lines of reasonable versions of Positive Egalitarianism and other theories such as the Gini Coefficient.
-The appeal to 'isolation' or 'concentration' isn't sufficient to reverse the ranking in this case.
+Furthermore, it overlooks the great number of equal relations in Z as compared to the small number of unequal relations.
+It is this difference that makes it intuitively attractive to rank Z as better than A in respect of egalitarian concerns and along the lines of reasonable versions of positive egalitarianism and other theories such as the Gini coefficient.
+The appeal to 'isolation' or 'concentration' seems insufficient to reverse the ranking in this case.

 III.
-The Progression Case
+The progression case

-As we showed above, Negative and Positive Egalitarianism come apart in differentnumber cases.
-But as we also mentioned in the introduction, Negative and Positive Egalitarianism can also diverge in same-number cases.
-In fact, Segall suggests another criticism against Positive Egalitarianism that is based on a same-number case where he claims that Positive Egalitarianism yields the wrong result.
+As we showed above, negative and positive egalitarianism come apart in different-number cases.
+But as we also mentioned in the introduction, negative and positive egalitarianism can also diverge in same-number cases.
+In fact, Segall suggests another criticism against positive egalitarianism that is based on a same-number case where he claims that positive egalitarianism yields the wrong result.
 It might be instructive to look at it now.
-Consider the following two same-sized populations of a thousand people each:
+Consider the following two same-sized populations of 1,000 people each: